breadcat/blog.minskio.co.uk/content/quotes.md

 >Things won't always be this good

 >This inhuman place makes human monsters <!-- The Shining -->

+>This is only a test of the emergency broadcast system <!-- pennywise -->

 >This is extremely dangerous to our democracy <!-- sinclair broadcast group -->